 Once the pressure cooker is cool, you can open and see if all the water is evaporated and the green grams are cooked well.
 If not, you can keep the cooker open and cook for few more minutes till all the water is evaporated and the legumes are cooked enough.

-Notes: Traditionally, the grated coconuts along with chopped garlic and turmeric is mixed in a blender for few seconds, so that it will blend more with the dish.
-I just add the ingredients directly to the dish, since that is more easier to do.
+Traditionally, the grated coconuts along with chopped garlic and turmeric is mixed in a blender for few seconds, so that it will blend more with the dish.
+I just added the ingredients directly to the dish, since that is more easier to do.

 You can also try adding other spices like fennel seeds and red chili flakes or chopped green chili peppers along with turmeric and grated coconut to make it more flavorful!

 You can also add the seasoning to the prepared cherupayar thoran if you like.
 To prepare the seasoning, heat oil in a pan, preferably coconut oil or sesame oil, and then add mustard seeds.

 When the mustard seeds splutter, you can also add red chili peppers and curry leaves to the oil.
 Add the hot seasoning to the top of the dish and mix gently.